caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 The number of iterations (rarefied tables computed at each sampling depth) can be controlled with the `iterations` parameter.
 Average diversity values will be plotted for each sample at each even sampling depth, and samples can be grouped based on metadata in the resulting visualization if sample metadata is provided.

-The value that you provide for `max-depth` should be determined by reviewing the "Frequency per sample" information presented in the `kmer-table.qzv` file.
+The value that you provide for `max-depth` should be determined by reviewing the "Frequency per sample" information presented in the `asv-table-ms2.qzv` file.
 In general, choosing a value that is somewhere around the median frequency seems to work well, but you may want to increase that value if the lines in the resulting rarefaction plot don't appear to be leveling out, or decrease that value if you seem to be losing many of your samples due to low total frequencies closer to the minimum sampling depth than the maximum sampling depth.

 :::{describe-usage}
 use.action(
     use.UsageAction(plugin_id='diversity',
                     action_id='alpha_rarefaction'),
-    use.UsageInputs(table=kmer_table,
+    use.UsageInputs(table=asv_table_ms2,
-                    max_depth=62000,
+                    max_depth=260,
                     metadata=sample_metadata),
     use.UsageOutputNames(visualization='alpha_rarefaction'))
 :::